HUBTVson/Draughts_Communication/README.md

 # Authors: Janicki Jakub, Kondracki Jakub, Twardowski Hubert

 # 1. Project Idea
-The project is aimed to present the basic communication between the server and client in the droughts game board.
+The project is aimed to present the basic communication between the server and client in the draughts game board.

 # 2. Game Idea